ravinayak/programming_practice/concepts_summary/backtracking.md

    a. start: index + 1
 3. Permutations:
    a. start = start + 1
+4. Letter Combinations of Phone Number:
+   a. start = start + 1
-4. In both Subsets, and Combinations problem, we iterate over elements of array, and recursively call the routine where we pass "start" to begin Iteration in Next Recrusion with respect to "index" of current Iteration.
+5. In both Subsets, and Combinations problem, we iterate over elements of array, and recursively call the routine where we pass "start" to begin Iteration in Next Recrusion with respect to "index" of current Iteration.
    This is because we want to combine element at current index with element at subsequent indices in the array
-5. Permutations:
+6. Permutations:
    a. start = start + 1
    We iterate over elements of array in next Recursion by starting from next start position in next level of Recursion